distiller/docs.distiller.io/articles/getting_started_deploying_build.md

 <div class="bs-callout bs-callout-info">
 	<h4>Configured?</h4>
-If you have not configured your project for deployment, that button will read “Configure for OTA Deployment” and you have to set up your project first.
+If you have not configured your project for deployment, that button on the Build Details page will read “Configure for OTA Deployment”.
+You have to set up your project first.
 </div>

 ###Step 2.
 Enter the Deploy Details

 For deploy details, you can optionally enter the following values:

-Distribution Lists:  You can enter one or more Testflight distribution lists.
+- <code>Distribution Lists</code>:  You can enter one or more Testflight distribution lists.
 If this field is blank, it will go to all users who are part of the project.

-Notify Users via Email: If you select yes, users who have access to the build will receive a new build email from Testflight. (this defaults to no)
+- <code>Notify Users via Email</code>: If you select yes, users who have access to the build will receive a new build email from Testflight. (this defaults to no)

-Release Notes: These are the notes that will be included in both the Testflight email and download page.
-This is a free text field
+- <code>Release Notes</code>: These are the notes that will be included in both the Testflight email and Testflight download page.

 ###Step 3.
 Deploy the Build

 Once deployed, Distiller sends the app file to Testflight.
 There is usually a slight delay before Testflight notifies you via email of a new build.
+So, be patient.